 Improvement in average mental performance (nootropic effect) has been a subject of great interest in ginseng and is documented by many publications.
 Scientific research on its efficacy is important because the subjectively felt effect of ginseng on improving thinking and working concentration is difficult to distinguish from the placebo effect.
 We can build on gossip like nootropics with faith or unbelief, but with the fact that nootropic effect is the number of studies with which other herbs can hardly compete.
-The nootropic effect of ginseng is explained by three major mechanisms:
+The nootropic effect of ginseng is explained by three main mechanisms:

 - Calming (anxiolytic) action through the GABAergy system .

 - Positive effects on memory over the central acetylcholine system .

 - Other neurosteroidal effects of panaxoside on the serotonin and dopamine system.

 Calming effect through the GABAergy system